 ✗ Potential health concerns with v. high heat & compromised coating

-- The bits left from browning food in a stainless steel pan can make flavorsome pan sauces by deglazing with wine, water, or broth.
+- High heat use for browning.
+The bits left from browning food in a stainless steel pan can make flavorsome pan sauces by deglazing with wine, water, or broth.

-- Unlike nonstick cookware, you can cook with stainless steel at high temperatures and this means you can use it for almost any kind of cooking.
+- High temperatures means you can use it for almost any kind of cooking.

-- You can also use metal utensils with stainless steel without too much concern.
+- Can use metal utensils with stainless steel without too much concern.
 However, I recommend sticking to the non-metal type mentioned earlier as metal on metal can scrape the surface and increase residues of nickel and chromium in your food.

-- Stainless steel cookware with metal handles and lids can go in a very hot oven, as I note in “can put stovetop pans in the oven“.
+- Ones with metal handles and lids can go in a very hot oven, as I note in “can put stovetop pans in the oven“.

-From fying an egg to cooking a meal in the oven in stainless steel, you can get a burnt crust on the pan.
+Good quality stainless steel is fairly expensive.
+Also stainless steel pans are not as convenient at nonstick to clean.
+From frying an egg to cooking a meal in the oven in stainless steel, you can get a burnt crust on the pan.
 With a bit of soaking and scrubbing after cooking, the crusted on food will come off for a completely clean pan ready for storage the next time.

 Most stains will come off your stainless steel pans.
 But for those that are stubborn, Bar Keeper’s Friend is useful in cleaning and polishing stainless steel.